Inuit Tapiriit Kanatami: Governance

 The board of ITK manages and supervises the management of the activities and affairs of ITK.
 They possess the power to borrow money on the credit of ITK; issue, reissue, sell, pledge or hypothecate debt obligations of ITK; give a guarantee on behalf of ITK to secure performance of an obligation of any person; and mortgage, hypothecate, pledge or otherwise create a security interest in all or any property of ITK, owned or subsequently acquired, to secure any obligation of ITK.
 The duties of the president include attending members, board and officers meetings, carrying out the decisions and directions made by the board and oversee the management of the activities and affairs of the ITK.
 The president normally resides in Ottawa, unless the board approves otherwise.
 The vice-president is the current president of the Inuit Circumpolar Council (Canada).
 The duties of the vice-president include performing the duties and exercising the powers of the president in their absence and supporting the president in their duties and decisions.
 The secretary/treasurer hold office for one year and is appointed by the board.
 The secretary/treasurer works in co-operation with the president and vice-president and are responsible for the sound financial operation and administration of ITK.
 The executive director's duties include those of the board and the responsibility for the day-to-day operations and management of ITK.

 Terry Audla was elected President of Inuit Tapiriit Kanatami on 6 June 2012.
 He was succeeded by Natan Obed, who was elected with 54% of the vote on 17 September 2015, in Cambridge Bay, Nunavut.
 Nathan Obed was re-elected by majority of votes for another 3-year term in 2018, in Inuvik, Northwest Territories.
+Nathan Obed was acclaimed for another term in 2021.